 - BIO 185 Human Anatomy and Physiology I

-- FAD 205 Emergency Care and Safety or CPR
+- FAD 205 Emergency Care and Safety or CPR BLS

 - PHY 115 Topics in Applied Physics

 - Admissions to the Echocardiography Program will be determined by a ranking of the grade point averages (GPA) of the program prerequisite courses.
-Students will be considered for admissions who have received at least a grade of “C” or better in all program prerequisites and a minimum cumulative GPA of 2.5 or better (A = 4.0).
+Students will be considered for admissions who have received at least a grade of “C” or better in all program prerequisites and a minimum cumulative GPA of 2.7 or higher (A = 4.0).
 All final course grades will be validated prior to the start of the program.

-- You will be notified in writing of your admission status no later than May 15th.
+- You will be notified in writing of your admission status no later than July 15th.

 - A photocopy of the student’s current health care insurance must be submitted to each respective program coordinator in order to participate at any clinical education site.
 Failure to maintain comprehensive health care insurance will result in the student being immediately withdrawn from the clinical site and thereby receiving a failing grade in the clinical education class.
 Furthermore, the student will be financially responsible to pay all medical bills and co-payments as a result of injuries or health issues that arise from participation of clinical education programs.